dajjer93/RemSys-3.0/README.md

 Just download the rar file, extract and install.
 Client apk file for android is provided as well.

 Prerequisite: .Net Framework 4.7.2

-First things first, to set up the preshared key, go to settings and fill up the local keypass with your desired key.
+To set up the preshared key, go to settings and fill up the local keypass with your desired key.
 This key will be used upon connecting to this installation.